In this introductory article, we will cover all the basics of SSL Certificates.

 What is Public Key?

-SSL certificates are meant to accredit a website is sending secure information from a particular person who owns a public key.
+SSL certificates are meant to accredit a website by sending secure information from a particular person who owns a public key.

-A public key is a large numerical value provided by an appointed, trusted authority to provide access to encrypted data.
-This key can be computer generated as well.
+A public key is a significant numerical value provided by an appointed, trusted authority to provide access to encrypted data.
+This key can also be computer-generated.
 Required parties are granted access through a publicly accessible digital directory.

 SSL certificates provide customers with the knowledge the website they are visiting is secure and trustworthy because it uses a public key.